andyhurley/exp-platform/README.md

 * Andy Hurley, [It's All Nice](http://itsallnice.co.uk)
 * David Burton, [Doive Designs](http://www.doivedesigns.co.uk)

-Many thanks to the contributions from the team at Public Health Wales, particularly:
+Many thanks for the ideas, contributions, from the team at Public Health Wales, particularly:

-* Hugo van Woerden
+* Dr. Hugo van Woerden, Director of Innovation and Development, Public Health Wales
-* Christopher Garlick
+* Chris Garlick, Workplace Health Practitioner, Healthy Working Wales, Public Health Wales

-# License
+## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by